alejlo2594/Tech-Academy-Basic-C-Sharp-Projects/README.md

 # Tech-Academy-Basic C-Sharp Projects
- <h3>This repository will display sample websites that I made using C#
+ <h3>This repository is for my Tech Academy projects